 Good posture is critically important to promote, and by ignoring it, you are consciously inflicting pain on your customers.

 If you want to rent them, OK, but don’t get silly.
-I’ve seen places want £10 per day to rent a monitor thats worth £50.
+I’ve seen places that want £10 per day to rent a monitor thats worth £50.
 That is just taking the piss.

 A fair way to work out the rental price is price of item over working days (260 per year) divided by usage rate (lets say rented on 50% of days); this way the items are paid for after 1 year (and still have resale value), so the equation is: